 If you are igniting parallel backfire lines at a prescribed fire with Ignis, then the transect lines feature may be useful for you.
 Set the Zig Zag heading to point into the wind, and set the transect spacing to match the prescription.
-Set the usage to Ignition, which will generate waypoints with the transects already activated for dropping with Ignis, as shown in Figure 103.
+Set the usage to Ignition, which will generate waypoints with the transects already activated for dropping with Ignis, as shown in Figure 105.
 While flying this mission, you may need to stop and start the waypoint mission in between transect lines, or regulate the drone's speed with the pitch stick to prevent the drone from getting ahead of the perimeter burn crew.
-Let us know if this feature is useful, or if it could be improved.